Tiago-Tav/python-client-server-sockets/README.md

-# python-web-chat
+# Python Sockets
-A chat website made in python
+A Python Client-Server setup using sockets